OctopusDeploy/docs/docs/administration/upgrading/guide/automate-upgrades.md

 Each node will need a Tentacle installed on it.
 You will need two roles for this to work.

-- HAServer: All Tentacles will be assigned to this.
+- `HAServer`: All Tentacles will be assigned to this.
-- HAServer-Primary: This is the server which does the majority of the work (checking for new versions, upgrading the database, etc).
+- `HAServer-Primary`: This is the server which does the majority of the work (checking for new versions, upgrading the database, etc).

-The same sample script from above will be used, but pieces will be broken up into steps.
+The same sample script from above will be used, but it will be broken up into steps.

 ![](images/automated-upgrade-runbook-process.png)